MacaPecha/devsite-docs/guides/plugins/unofficial/wp-ecommerce.en.md

 > HINT: To confirm that your module is really installed, you can click in *Plugins* item in the store administration menu, and check your just installed module.
 Just click *enable* to activate it and you should receive the message "Plugin enabled." as a notice in your WordPress.

 # Configuring Credit Card
 This page will explain how to configure the module to accept payments with Credit Card of Custom Checkout.
 On your store administration, go to *Settings > Store > Payments* tab.
-Click in *Mercado Pago - Custom Checkout*.
+Click in *Mercado Libre - Custom Checkout*.
 You should get the following page:
 <br>

 ![Custom Checkout Config](/images/wp-ecommerce/wp-ecommerce-custom_config_screenshot.png)

-### Mercado Pago Credentials
+### Mercado Libre Credentials
-  * Here you should place your *Public Key* and *Access Token* keys, the credentials that uniquely identifies you in Mercado Pago.
+  * Here you should place your *Public Key* and *Access Token* keys, the credentials that uniquely identifies you in Mercado Libre.

 ### Checkout Options
 How checkout is shown.
   * *Statement Descriptor*: The description that will be shown in your customer's invoice;
   * *Binary Mode*: When charging a credit card, only [approved] or [reject] status will be taken;
   * *Store Category*: Sets up the category of the store;
-  * *Store Identificator*: A prefix to identify your store, when you have multiple stores for only one Mercado Pago account;
+  * *Store Identificator*: A prefix to identify your store, when you have multiple stores for only one Mercado Libre account;
   * *URL Approved Payment*: Customize a URL to be redirected when a payment is approved.
 Let blank to redirect to the store;
   * *URL Pending Payment*: Customize a URL to be redirected when a payment has failed.
 Let blank to redirect to the store.

 ### Payment Options
 How the payment option behaves.
   * *Currency conversion*: Enable currency conversion mode for sells with Basic Checkout.
-Currency conversion is a feature that enables you to set an unsupported currency in WP eCommerce while maintaining Mercado Pago as payment method.
+Currency conversion is a feature that enables you to set an unsupported currency in WP eCommerce while maintaining Mercado Libre as payment method.
 It will convert the unsupported currency for the currency used in your country.
 Pay attention that this service converts values on-the-fly in real-time and can bring some additional delay to your server.

 ### Test and Debug Options
 Offers logging tools so you can analyze problems that may be occurring.
 Maintain this disabled if working in production with a stable system.